olifrost/vegenerator/README.md

 Takes the name of three vegetables, and a base, to make a fancy sounding plant-based recipe.

-Drawings and Concept by !Scraggle Drargon](https://instagram.com/scraggledragon) Music and Site by [Oli Frost](https://olifro.st/links)
+Drawings and Concept by [Scraggle Drargon](https://instagram.com/scraggledragon) Music and Site by [Oli Frost](https://olifro.st/links)

 ## Roadmap